-My name is Christina Norton.
+My name is Christina Daytona.
 My motivation for setting up this Charity is my own experience as a victim of domestic abuse.
 The kind of support I needed to rebuild my confidence and my life didn’t exist; now I have built Orto Stella to give that support to other women like me.

 I am the survivor of two abusive relationships, with the added trauma of my perpetrators colluding.
 This has had a devastating impact on both my and my son’s mental health.